Trump Administration Rescinds Obama Rule On Transgender Students' Bathroom Use

 Civil rights groups say they worry the new move could lead to bullying and violence against vulnerable transgender kids.
 Some are protesting outside the White House this evening.

-About 150,000 young people aged 13 to 17 identify as transgender, the Williams Institute at the UCLA School of Law reports.
+About 150,000 young people ages 13 to 17 identify as transgender, the Williams Institute at the UCLA School of Law reports.

 The change also could upend a case involving a Gloucester, Va., student, Gavin Grimm, that the Supreme Court was preparing to hear this term.
 Grimm's lawsuit argues the bathroom policy is unconstitutional under the Fourteenth Amendment and violates Title IX of the U.S. Education Amendments of 1972, a federal law prohibiting sex discrimination by schools.

-"The president has made it clear throughout the campaign that he's a firm believer in states' rights and that certain issues like this are not best dealt with at the federal level," said White House spokesperson Sean Spicer.
+"The president has made it clear throughout the campaign that he's a firm believer in states' rights and that certain issues like this are not best dealt with at the federal level," said White House spokesman Sean Spicer.

 The guidance reverses the Obama administration's directive of May 2016.